 Be open and honest in discussing upcoming holiday events and time sharing.
 Discuss the time share schedule, drop off and pick up times and locations.
 Set a doable budget for holiday spending and who will be doing the actual shopping.

 Accept what you can’t change

-In most cases, one parent may not be able to spend time with the children, due to the time-sharing schedule which can be hard.
-Be realistic that this is not the ex-spouses fault.
-If possible make plans to call, face time or email the children on the given holiday.
-Accept that this is not the end of the world you will see the children during your scheduled time.
+In most cases, one parent may not be able to spend time with the children due to the time-sharing schedule.
+Be realistic and understand that it is not the ex-partner’s fault.

 Avoid Acting Out

 Remain focused on the well-being of your children for the holidays.
 Do all that you can to avoid arguing or saying negative comments about the other parent.
-You know what conversations could trigger you to act out therefore avoid those traps at all cost.
+You know what conversations could trigger you to act out, therefore avoid those types of conversation at all cost.

 Take Care of Yourselves

 Remember to slow down, and breathe.
 The holidays come and go so quickly, it’s easy to get caught up and forget to stop.
 Make time for each other this holiday season, exchange gifts, go to holiday parties together and enjoy the season.
 Love on each other intentionally.